secureCodeBox/documentation/docs/contributing/integrating-a-scanner/templates-dir.md

 # SPDX-License-Identifier: Apache-2.0

 title: templates (Directory)
+sidebar_position: 7
 ---

 The `templates` directory contains multiple files and dirs per default (using `helm create`).
 Those are not needed and should be deleted.
-For the *secureCodeBox* we will need files for the `ScanType`, `ParseDefinition` and `CascadingRule`.
+For the _secureCodeBox_ we will need files for the `ScanType`, `ParseDefinition` and `CascadingRule`.
-Please replace *new-scanner* with the name of your scanner for the following files.
+Please replace _new-scanner_ with the name of your scanner for the following files.

 ### new-scanner-scan-type.yaml